This Web page last updated June 2 2009.

 I have two sets of Baby Blue Z80 card docs and disks.

 First set from Microlog: The Baby Blue files I have total about 100K.
 They appear to be from 1983 and include references to Version 2 and version 1.
 The lable on my copied disk says "Ver 2.04K".
-I'd charge $2 plus shipping for this disks if you buy this with the manuals.
 The document is a copy of the Microlog Baby Blue CPU Plus User's Manual, from 1983.
 Copied as two half-sized pages per sheet, there are 48 sheets.
 There is also a manual for BSTAM which is some kind of communications program, of 9 sheets.
 We'd charge $12 to copy this pair of manuals.

 second set from Xedex: I also have an original Baby Blue document, as above but from Xedex Corp and labled Version 1.2.
-It's a different manual with illustrations of a board with a Z80 near the top edge, a DIP switch near but not above the edge connector, and with 8 RAM chips on the vertical edge farthest from the ISA connector (arranged as 5 + 3 chips). this manual is 56 half sized pages so we'd charge for it as 28 sheets copied two pages per sheet.
-So this would cost $6 for a copy.
-It refers to similar programs as the Microlog manual.
-There are two 5.25 inch disks with this "original" manual.
-I'd charge $2 for a copy of these onto a 3.5" diskette, presuming I can read those disks.
+It's a different manual with illustrations of a Baby Blue Xedex card, with a Z80 near the top edge, a DIP switch near but not above the edge connector, and with 9 RAM chips on the vertical edge farthest from the ISA connector (arranged as 6 + 3 chips).
+Manuals and software seem to be available from bitsavers.ord (microlog) and other Web archives.
+I have copies also.

 I have a few Baby Blue Xedex cards, untested, sold AS IS.
 Cards as pictured, or one with a pale blue circuit board but identical layout and chipset.
 DRAM chips removed on all of them.
 All TTL type logic chips (type is labled on each board) except one delay line chip.
-Some have some socketed chips.
-Cosmetically, they look OK.
-Ask me about a price on these.
+Some have some socketed chips; the RAMs are removed (4164 200ns).
+These are a little roughed up, the back shows some scuffs which in worst-case are cuts; I'll try to offer the best ones, ask for price.
+In addition, I have ONE card which is an enhanced Baby Blue called "Big Blue" from QuCoSinc or Quality Computer Services Inc of NJ.
+The back has a daughter card.

 in external case with SCSI-2 connectors.
 Initial tests are that one drive